hphelion/documentation/migration-overview-reference.md

 ##Before you begin## {#before}

-Before you begin transitioning to a 13.5 instance, it can be helpful to purge any unneeded data or log files from your 12.12 instance(s).
+Before you begin transitioning to a 13.5 instance, we recommend you purge any data you no longer need and remove any unnecessary log files from your 12.12 instance(s).

 ##Section 1: Generating a key pair## {#keypair}